 Some of their shows on kitchen renovations involve fantastic storylines, ridiculously low construction costs, and bad construction advice.
 I’ve watched numerous episodes of the kitchen remodeling shows below and rated them from 1 to 5 stars.
 Overall, the kitchen remodeling TV shows on HGTV are the least authentic and in some cases are more than just misleading.
 Is your favorite kitchen show on our list?

-Shows are rated from 1 to 4 stars.
+Kitchen Remodeling TV Shows are rated from 1 to 5 stars.

 Flip or Flop 2 stars

 Tarek and Christina El Moussa two unsurprisingly photogenic California real estate speculators buy homes to resell.
 Remodeling costs on this show are ridiculously low even by Pennsylvania standards.
-Misinformation other than the unrealistic renovation costs are not as common as on other HGTV shows.
 Christina’s ‘vocal fry’ makes the show hard to watch.

 Rehab Addict 2 Stars

 Nicole Curtis is an attractive former Hooters waitress with little construction or design experience beyond what she has gained from doing her show.
 Nichole hosts Rehab Addict a show about restoring historic homes.
 The show does not give any bad advice as far as I can tell.
-But historic homes can be so fascinating it is a shame this show isn’t more engaging and that the designs aren’t more professional.
+Historic homes can be so fascinating, it is a shame this show isn’t more engaging and that the designs aren’t more professional.

 Property Brothers 3 Stars

-Twin brothers Jonathan and Drew Scott and potential home buyers go through a formulaic process of pretending to select homes and designs.
+Twin brothers, Jonathan and Drew Scott and potential home buyers go through a formulaic process of pretending to select homes and designs.
 In reality houses and designs are all selected before the homeowners are found, and while everything about this show is staged the renovations and designs are creative and tasteful.
-Each episode also has unexpected problems arise that real professionals would know about in advance.
+Each episode also has unexpected problems arise that a real professional would know about in advance.

 Fixer Upper 1 Star

-Alison Victoria and her show while completely staged at least doesn’t seem to be misleading.
-I’m sure that the only time Alison is ever in the kitchen being remodeled the cameras are rolling.
-And while the design ideas are simplistic and not particularly inspired, they are also not bad, which is refreshing.
+While Alison Victoria’s show is completely staged, it at least doesn’t seem to be misleading.
+I’m guessing that the only time Alison is ever in the kitchen being renovated is when the cameras are rolling.
+While the design ideas are simplistic and not particularly inspired, they are also not bad, which is refreshing.
 This show could actually be much better with just a little more input from some real design professionals.

 Kitchen Cousins 1 Star